 Alternatively, fill a bowl with hot water, add appropriate essential oils and then sit bent over the bowl with a towel over your head forming a tent to keep the vapours in.
 This can be dangerous and should not be used for unsupervised children.
 The bowl method also makes some people feel claustrophobic, and should not be used on asthmatics except with great care.
 People with thin, sensitive skin or skin that has a tendency to thread veins should not use this method.
 Note: keep your eyes closed to prevent irritation.

 Sprays: Fill a plant spray bottle with water.
 To each 300ml add 8-10 drops of essential oil.
-Shake bottle vigorously before each use, as oils do not dissolve in water.
+Shake the bottle vigorously before each use, as oils do not dissolve in water.
 Use as a room freshener or an insecticide using appropriate oils.
-Avoid getting spray in eyes as this may cause irritation.
+Avoid getting spray in the eyes as this may cause irritation.
 Do not spray on painted surfaces as oils may stain paintwork.